basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 #### Upgrading Riak Search with `advanced.config`

-If you are upgrading to Riak 2.x and wish to upgrade to the new Riak Search\(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
+If you are upgrading to Riak 2.x and wish to upgrade to the new [Riak Search][use ref search]\(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
 You can add the following snippet to your `advanced.config` configuration to do so: